 Children learn a lot from their parents when it comes to money – arm yours for financial success.
 When it comes to money, your own behaviour and attitudes can strongly influence your kids.
-Help your kids to be money smart by demonstrating positive money habits and teaching them valuable lessons as they grow older.
+Financial Expert, Anthony Bell gives us his advice on how to help your kids to be money smart by demonstrating positive money habits and teaching them valuable lessons as they grow older.

 Teaching money smart